AbishekKJ/SYBO-Assignment/README.md

 # v2 APIs:

-As we have the implemented the api to support current requirement as mentioned in the document.
+As we have implemented the api to support current requirement as mentioned in the document.
 For v2 APIs please refer the presentation in v2roadmapsuggestions.

 # Task: